cyxou/wsl-bootstrap/README.md

 Once WSL and Ubuntu installed, proceed next.

-## Configure terminal
+## Configure your terminal

+### WSLtty (preffered)
-For a better development experience with WSL, install the [Hyper](https://hyper.is) terminal.
+For a better development experience with WSL, install the [WSLtty](https://github.com/mintty/wsltty/releases) terminal.

+### Hyper
+You might prefer [Hyper](https://hyper.is) terminal which is kind of a hipsterish.
+But I couldn't configure it properly to work with tmux under WSL.
+In case you don't care about using tmux, than use Hyper.
-Once Hyper installed, open it's configuration file (Ctrl+Comma), find `shell` and `shellArgs` parameters and assign them the following values:
+Once Hyper is installed, open it's configuration file (Ctrl+Comma), find `shell` and `shellArgs` parameters and assign them the following values:

 ```
 shell: 'wsl.exe'